 3. What is solicitation?

-Solicitation is also a crime under the criminal laws of most states.
+Solicitation – which is offering or agreeing to commit prostitution – is also a crime under the criminal laws of most states.
+Soliciting is sometimes thought of as attempted prostitution.

-Solicitation is usually charged as a misdemeanor and offenders may face the same penalties as prostitution.6
+Solicitation is usually charged as a misdemeanor, and offenders may face the same penalties as prostitution.6

 4. Can a criminal defense attorney help?

-If you are convicted of a sex crime, a lawyer can also help in your sentencing case and work to minimize any penalties imposed.
+Yes.
+If you are facing criminal charges for any sex offense, it is critical to consult with a criminal defense lawyer to discuss how to fight the charges.
+If you get convicted, a lawyer can also help in your sentencing case and work to minimize any penalties imposed.

-Further, your communications with a lawyer are protected by the attorney-client relationship.
+Note that your communications with a lawyer are protected by the attorney-client relationship.
 According to this bond, an attorney cannot disclose your confidences without first getting your consent.

 Legal References: